This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Caffeine: Caffeine may be used to treat a LP headache.
 Your child may be given caffeinated drinks every 4 to 6 hours.
 He may also be given caffeine through an IV.

 - Vital signs: Caregivers will check your child's blood pressure, heart rate, breathing rate, and temperature.
 They will also ask you or your child about his pain.
 These vital signs give caregivers information about your child's current health.

 - Neurologic signs: Neurologic signs are also called neuro signs, neuro checks, or neuro status.
-Caregivers check your child's eyes, memory, and how easily he wakes up.
+Healthcare providers check your child's eyes, memory, and how easily he wakes up.
 Your child's hand grasp and balance may also be tested.
-This helps tell caregivers how your child's brain is working after a procedure.
+This helps tell healthcare providers how your child's brain is working after a procedure.
 Your child may need to have his neuro signs checked often.
-Your child's caregiver may even have to wake him up to check his neuro signs.
+Your child's healthcare provider may even have to wake him up to check his neuro signs.

 Your child may have a headache that gets worse when he sits or stands.
 He may have neck or back pain, feel sick to his stomach, or vomit.
 He may have blurred or double vision, dizziness, and ringing in his ears.
 There may be bleeding, infection, or injury to a disk in his spine.
 Spinal fluid may leak from the puncture site.
 Your child's nerves or spinal cord may be damaged.
 Patients who have blood disorders or who are taking certain medicines are at a higher risk of problems.

 CARE AGREEMENT:You have the right to help plan your child's care.
 Learn about your child's health condition and how it may be treated.
 Discuss treatment options with your child's caregivers to decide what care you want for your child.